What is it like to be a female truck driver?

 Women in Trucking

 In Canada, women make up 3.5% of Canada’s 300,000 truck drivers, according to labor market data from Trucking HR Canada.
-Katia is one of few female drivers at The Erb Group.
+Katia is one of several female drivers at The Erb Group.
 She keeps in touch with other female drivers while on the road, through a Facebook group called She Trucking.
 “I’m very ambitious, and I think that’s why I am good at what I do.
-Sometimes the job is physically hard, like when the axels don’t want to budge.
+Sometimes the job is physically hard, like when the axles don’t want to budge.
 But it’s our job, so I manage to get it done.”
 Katia continues, “My piece of advice to younger drivers is that it’s not all rosy and you need to have thick skin.
 It takes time to learn how to drive, but if you take it slow, you will succeed.
 Just have patience and go slow.
 Your confidence will build over time.”

 Confidence is Everything

 “I’ve grown in confidence in the last three years, and I feel like a REAL driver.
 I was doing a delivery in LA a while back and googled what the area looked like ahead of time to ensure I could back in easily.
 Once I arrived, I realized it was going to be a tight squeeze.
 The gentlemen guided me into the docking zone, and I parked in one smooth transition.
 Once they learned I had only been driving for three years; their faces were shocked.
-They said most drivers refused to back in and made them unpack on the street.
+They said most drivers refused to back in and made them unload on the street.
 It made me feel like a champ.”

 Katia continues, “Another time I had an eagle hit my windshield while driving.
 I learned to stay calm in tough situations.
 My previous experience in customer service may have helped me in this area.
 The windshield completely shattered.
 I had to transition through different lanes and pull over safely.
 When I look back on the video footage, I was incredibly calm and confident.”